leifbr/f5certlabs/docs/class2/module06/lab3.rst

 of 10.1.10.0/24.

 ..
 NOTE::
-   The source address your jumpbox shoud be connecting from is 10.1.10.51
+   The source address your jumpbox should be connecting from is 10.1.10.51

 Browse to http://10.1.10.100